 3. Application Process – Required Documents

 An appointment must then be made with the licensing section at Long Eaton Civic Centre to produce the correct documentation for the Licence Plates to be issued.
-Application forms can be downloaded, sent through the post or by telephoning or writing to the Licensing Section or by collecting them in person from the reception desk at the Civic Centre, Long Eaton.
+Application forms (PDF) can be downloaded, sent through the post or by telephoning or writing to the Licensing Section or by collecting them in person from the reception desk at the Civic Centre, Long Eaton.
 Application forms should be completed by applicants in their own hand and submitted with the following documents:-

 a) Valid Certificate of Insurance.